venmo/puppet-sentry/README.md

 ### Beginning with sentry

-A basic deploy with the latest version listening on `http://localhost:9000` can be done with
+A basic deploy listening on `http://localhost:9000` can be done with

     include sentry